mlshapiro/jupyterlab-flake8/README.md

 ## Usage

 When the extension is installed, the linter will automatically be toggled on and configured to show error messages.
 The linter will run when you change cells.

+The linter will run on state change of the notebook or the text editor.
+State changes occur when the document is saved, the cell is changed, or on some carriage returns.

 Options in the view menu (or command palette):